NewtronLabs/EasyPermissions/README.md

 # Easy Permissions

-Easy Permissions allows you to request all the permissions declared in your Manifest with one line of code.
+Easy Permissions allows you to request all the permissions declared in your `AndroidManifest` with one line of code.
+It knows what permissions you have in your `AndroidManifest` and will request them for you.
 In addition, it allows you to make this request from anywhere in your code; no longer will you have to request permissions exclusively from an `Activity`.

 <p align="center">
   <img src="Diagram.png" width="350" title="Sample use case" alt="Easy Permissions">